Joshkinwoo/Auto-Feeder-IoT/README.md

 # Auto-Feeder-IoT
-Automatic Feeder System integrated with google assistant using ESP8266.
+Automatic Feeder System integrated with Google Assistant using ESP8266.